-Recent exhibitions include Mutable: Multiple curated with Louise Fedotov-Clements at Derby QUAD for FORMAT International Photography Festival; Who’s looking at the family, now? as part of Photo50 at London Art Fair; and Max Pinckers: Margins of Excess for Lishui Art Museum, China, all during 2019.
+Recent exhibitions include Mutable: Multiple curated with Louise Fedotov-Clements for FORMAT International Photography Festival; Who’s looking at the family, now? as part of Photo50 at London Art Fair; and Max Pinckers: Margins of Excess for Lishui Art Museum, China, all during 2019.

 Tim worked as a curatorial advisor on Masculinities: Liberation through Photography (2020) at the Barbican Centre London.
-He is a Guest Curator at Guernsey Photography Festival 2020 (rescheduled for 2021); a member of the Artistic Committee for Fotografia Europea 2021 in Reggio Emilia, Italy, together with Diane Dufour and Walter Guadagnini; and currently preparing an exhibition for the Portuguese Centre of Photography, Porto during the Ci.CLO Bienal 2021.
+He was a Guest Curator at Guernsey Photography Festival 2020; a member of the Artistic Committee for Fotografia Europea 2021 in Reggio Emilia, Italy, together with Diane Dufour and Walter Guadagnini; and currently preparing an exhibition for the Portuguese Centre of Photography, Porto during the Ci.CLO Bienal 2021.

 Tim is also a lecturer at The Institute of Photography, Falmouth University.
-His forthcoming book, Curator Conversations, comprising interviews with leading international curators working in photography, will be released in February 2021.
+His latest book, Curator Conversations, was released in February.

 Joy Gregory is a graduate of Manchester Polytechnic and the Royal College of Art.
 She has developed a practice which is concerned with social and political issues with reference to history and cultural differences in contemporary society.

 Born in the UK to Jamaican parents, she has always been fascinated by the impact of European history and colonisation on global perceptions of identity, memory, folk and traditional knowledge.
 As a photographer she makes full use of the media from video, digital and analogue photography to Victorian print processes.